 Upgrading from Magento 1 to Magento 2 migration is a prerequisite as Magento has stopped supporting Magento 1 from 30th June 2020.

 The new Magento version offers an improved product catalog, framework improvements, and a streamlined approach to everyday admin activities.
 Many eCommerce platforms have made this significant shift to make the most of the opportunity.
 The migration involves a one-time cost but will lead to positive ROIs in the long run.

 On the other hand, Shopify has introduced a newer version of the eCommerce platform that is suitable for businesses that have outgrown the standard Shopify version and are making it big in the market, i.e., their annual revenue equates to about $1-2 million.
 The newer version is called Shopify Plus.

 The abundant possibilities introduced by Shopify Plus make it an enticing up-gradation to consider.
-Heinz, the American food processing company, now runs on Shopify Plus as the result of COVID-19 impact on business operations.
-The Heinz store called, “Heinz to Home,” was launched within seven days of the announcement, thus paving the fastest route possible to the customers in the pandemic.
+Heinz, the American food processing company, runs on Shopify Plus.
+The Heinz store, called “Heinz to Home,” was launched within seven days of the announcement, thus paving the fastest route possible for customers in the pandemic.

 Shopify Plus offers myriad extensions and features, making it evident that its cost would be on the higher side too.
 The Shopify Plus plan starts from somewhere at $2000/month and can go up to $40,000/month.

 Verdict on Magento vs Shopify Upgrades